-In the restaurant industry, efficiency b always been a driving factor.
+In the restaurant industry, efficiency has always been a driving factor.
 Whether it be alacrity of turning tables or keeping lines at the counter or a drive-thru swift and short, productivity equals higher sales.
 With a direct ROI, it is little wonder that 29% of restaurants identify increasing efficiency and productivity as a top strategic goal for technology investments, according to Hospitality Technology’s 2019 Restaurant Technology Study.
 This follows restaurants’ other top two goals to improve data & analytics and enhance digital engagement.

 Digital tools will be one piece to solving the efficiency puzzle, but restaurants must consider both operations and workflows in order for solutions to have impact.
-These results include not only the desired increase in table turns and throughput but an increase in customer and employee satisfaction as well.
+These results include not only the desired increase in table turns and throughput but also an increase in customer and employee satisfaction as well.

 Optimizing Service with Mobility

 Restaurant are leveraging mobile technologies throughout the guest experience from the ordering process to alerting employees that guests are on-site for a pickup, and for payment.
 One example of a mobile strategy easing guest frustration is the Dine-in Mobile Ordering function offered at Chick-fil-A that combines the convenience of mobile ordering with hospitality and service.
 Customers order through the Chik-fil-A app and select the Dine-in option.
 Guests then tap their smartphone on the table numbers that are enabled with near-field communication (NFC), so the server knows where to bring the food.